 Better yet, as two extreme animal lovers, throw in some animals or wildlife and we’re all over it.
 Regular readers of our blog and followers of our social media know that too well.
 If taking the day out in Costa Rica to hike with over 940 dogs wasn’t a giveaway, maybe it was the numerous tours we’ve taken to visit and view wildlife in its natural habitat, such as the Whale Watching in Ecuador or the Pampas Tour in Bolivia.

 There is a running joke on our Snapchat, where Luke is the animal whisperer and I am Dr. Doolittle.
-Our followers never missing a chance to take the piss out of our obsession.
-We even carry dog kibbles everywhere we go for when we meet the lonely and friendly street dog.
+Our followers never miss a chance to take the piss out of our obsession.
+We even carry dog kibbles everywhere we go, for when we meet the lonely and friendly street dog.
 No, seriously.

 Even though we tightened the purse strings even more so in the overly priced long strip of Chile, there was no way we were willing to neglect the chance to visit the Pingüino de Humboldt National Reserve in Punta Choros, north of La Serena city.